-The decision to clean up your finances after substance abuse episodes is a positive step.
+The decision to clean up your finances and rebuild credit after substance abuse is a positive step.
 Financial debt and financial problems may seem like a dark cloud that you would like to avoid, but progressively diminishing the shadow that it casts on your financial opportunities will give you a sense of accomplishment and add a measure of relief to your healthier, new lifestyle.

 If addiction led to financial strain or brought about a poor credit score, improving that score might be an essential element of your financial recovery.
 If you are simply afraid to check your credit score, rest assured that doing so can be a great starting point.

 Basically, climbing out of a bad credit score requires adhering to a few simple principles:

 - Do not apply for unnecessary credit cards.

 - Pay your bills on time.

 - Pay off your debt rather than moving it to another carrier.

 Following these steps will, over time, grant you greater ability to qualify for bank loans, purchase a new home or vehicle, or even meet the requirements for applying for certain jobs.

 Getting a full report on your credit score is pretty easy.
 Contact Experian, TransUnion and Equifax and compare the reports for any differences.
 Many online credit report services that have been approved by the Federal Trade Commission (FTC) are also accurate and user-friendly.

 Every year, you can get a free copy of your credit report.
 This report will help you determine if your rating is becoming worse or better.